-You are supposed to work on these tasks in class together with your fellow students.
-Therefore, you are sent into Zoom Breakout-Rooms together with 1-3 other students.
-Once entered, make sure your camera and microphone are switched on.
 If you do not know each other yet, each of you could start with a very quick introduction: What's your name?
 Do you study Computer Science or maybe something else (Maths, Economics,...)?
-Do you have any prior knowledge on Algorithms and Uncertainty (Online Algorithms, Markov Decision Processes, Learning Problems,...) already or is this your first course in this area?
+Do you have any prior knowledge in Algorithms and Uncertainty?

-Afterwards, you are supposed to discuss the exercises on this sheet.
-Note that you should see this also as a chance to talk about definitions, proof ideas and techniques in addition to only working out a formal solution for the tasks.
+Afterwards, please discuss the exercises on this sheet.
+Note that you should see this also as a chance to talk about definitions, proof ideas and techniques used in the lecture in addition to only working out a formal solution for the tasks.
 If you do not know a definition or theorem by heart, feel free to open the lecture notes and have a look.
-Further, if you have any questions, I will drop by in your Breakout-Room to discuss possible issues with you.